lyohonson/superservice-test/README.md

 To run tests:
-- Run superservice.py on http://localhost:5000
+- Check your superservice.py started on http://localhost:5000
 - Run command:
   ./test-run.sh <Path_to_your_main.db>